Iheanacho: Leicester City hand Nigeria forward new contract | Goal.com

 “It’s been really great being here.
 It’s like a family.
 I’m happy being here and hopefully I can stay here many more years.”

-Iheanacho broke into the limelight at the 2013 U17 World Cup, where he helped Nigeria to win the trophy for a record time.
+Iheanacho first broke into the limelight at the 2013 U17 World Cup, where he helped Nigeria to win the trophy.

-His blistering performances saw a number of European clubs jostling for his signature before settling for Manchester City in January 2015.
+His blistering performances saw a number of European clubs jostling for his signature before he settled for Manchester City in January 2015.

 Iheanacho made 46 appearances across all competitions for the Citizens and scored 12 goals before leaving the side to join Leicester.